megaease/easemesh/README.md

 kubectl apply -f https://raw.githubusercontent.com/megaease/easemesh-spring-petclinic/main/mesh-deployments/visits-service-deployment.yaml
 ```

-> ATTENTION: There is a ConfigMap spec in echo yaml spec, it describes how to connected the database for applications.
-You need to change its contents for your environment.
+> ATTENTION: There is a ConfigMap spec in yaml file, it describes how to connected the database for applications.
+You need to change as per your real environment

-#### 7.1.5 Step 5: Configure reverse proxy

-> **ATTENTION**: The step is optional, it can be omitted, if you have no requirements about reverse proxy.

-##### 7.1.5.1 Get expose port of `EaseMesh ingress` service , run
+##### 7.1.5 Get exposed port of `EaseMesh ingress` service , run

 ```bash
 kubectl get service -n easemesh easemesh-ingress-service
 ```
+> **ATTENTION**: From the output, you may notice exposed port of the Ingress service.
+If you needn't use reverse proxy service, you can directly access pet-clinic application via http://{your_host}:{exposed_port}/

+#### 7.1.6 Step 5: Configure reverse proxy

+> **ATTENTION**: The step is optional.
+It can be omitted when you have no requirements about reverse proxy.

-##### 7.1.5.2 Config reverse proxy
+##### 7.1.6.1 Config reverse proxy via Easegress

-- Easegress as reverse proxy service
+> **ATTENTION**: Only for scenarios that the Easegress acts as the role of reverse proxy service

 If you leverage the [Easegress](https://github.com/megaease/easegress) as a reverse proxy service, the following configuration can be applied.